-- (ii) comply with the provisions of the Examination Regulations. - (iii) submit a thesis and present himself for a written examination as hereinafter prescribed; except that the

-Senate may exempt a candidate from the written examination as provided in Section 5 below.
+(ii) comply with the provisions of the Examination Regulations. (iii) submit a thesis and present himself for a written examination as hereinafter prescribed; except that the Senate may exempt a candidate from the written examination as provided in Regulation 5 below.

-- 2. The following conditions shall apply to the preparation and presentation of the thesis: - (a) The thesis shall embody the results obtained by the candidate of an original investigation or design or advanced study relative to Architecture.
+2. The following conditions shall apply to the preparation and presentation of the thesis:

+(a) The thesis shall embody the results obtained by the candidate of an original investigation or design or advanced study relative to Architecture.
 Its title and an outline of the proposed work shall be submitted to the Faculty of Architecture for approval not later than 1 February of the year in which the candidate enrols provided that approval may be given to a title and outline submitted or re-submitted up until 31 March of that year.
-The work shall be carried out by the candidate himself under the supervision of a Supervisor appointed by the Senate from the School of Architecture. - (b) The candidate shall submit the thesis, accompanied by a certificate from the Supervisor stating that the work has been carried out wholly by the candidate under his supervision, to the Registrar not later than 1 November in the year in which it is presented, or at a subsequent date if so arranged with the Dean of the Faculty of Architecture.
-The Registrar shall hand the thesis to the Dean of the Faculty of Architecture. - (c) If the Examiner with the concurrence of the Assessor so recommends, a thesis which is not considered satisfactory shall be returned to the candidate, who may be permitted to revise it and to re-submit it at a later date, to be specified by the Examiner.
-A thesis that has been submitted twice may not be submitted for a third time. - 3. (a) A candidate who has not been exempted from presenting the written examination shall take such examination not later than in the fourth year after enrolling for the degree. - (b) Every candidate shall submit his thesis by 1 November of the fourth year after enrolment for the degree, provided that this period may in special cases be extended by the Senate. - 4.
-Except as provided in Section 5 a candidate shall be required to pass in one of the following subjects: - (1) The Theory of Architectural Design 5.44 - (2) Advanced Constructional Design 5.52
+The work shall be carried out by the candidate himself under the supervision of a Supervisor appointed by the Senate from the School of Architecture.

+(b) The candidate shall submit the thesis, accompanied by a certificate from the Supervisor stating that the work has been carried out wholly by the candidate under his supervision, to the Registrar not later than 1 November in the year in which it is presented, or at a subsequent date if so arranged with the Dean of the Faculty of Architecture.
+The Registrar shall hand the thesis to the Dean of the Faculty of Architecture.

+(c) If the Examiner with the concurrence of the Assessor so recommends, a thesis which is not considered satisfactory shall be returned to the candidate, who may be permitted to revise it and to re-submit it at a later date, to be specified by the Examiner.
+A thesis that has been submitted twice may not be submitted for a third time.

+3. (a) A candidate who has not been exempted from presenting the written examination shall take such examination not later than in the fourth year after enrolling for the degree.

+(b) Every candidate shall submit his thesis by 1 November of the fourth year after enrolment for the degree, provided that this period may in special cases be extended by the Senate.

+4. Except as provided in Regulation 5 a candidate shall be required to pass in one of the following subjects: (1) Building Science 5.50

+(2) Design Theory 5.51

+(3) Practice and Law 5.52

-- (3) Building Science (Services and Mechanical Equipment) 5.43 - (4) Professional Practice, Building Organisation and Economics 5.55 - 5.
-The candidate will be advised on enrolment whether or not he will be required to present himself for examination in the written paper, provided that, if exemption is granted and if the thesis when presented is not considered to be satisfactory, a candidate may be required either to: - (a) pass the written examination, or - (b) pass the written examination in addition to resubmitting the thesis. - 6.
-Where a candidate has been required to take the written examination the Senate shall take into consideration the combined results of the thesis and the written examination in recommending a candidate for admission to the Degree of Master of Architecture.
+5. The candidate will be advised on enrolment whether or not he will be required to present himself for examination in the written paper, provided that, if exemption is granted and if the thesis when presented is not considered to be satisfactory, a candidate may be required either to:

+- (a) pass the written examination, or - (b) pass the written examination in addition to resubmitting the thesis.

+6. Where a candidate has been required to take the written examination the Senate shall take into consideration the combined results of the thesis and the written examination in recommending a candidate for admission to the Degree of Master of Architecture.